filiptronicek/StuduWidgets/README.md

 ~ Programmed with convenience on our minds

+# StuduWidgets Status

++ StuduWidgets are currently in active development

 ## Full documentation

 See the <a href="https://github.com/filiptronicek/StuduWidgets/wiki">StuduWidgets Wiki</a> for full documentation, code structure, and other information.